forcedotcom/dataloader/README.md

 # Prerequisites

-Data Loader v45 and later are built with JDK 11 and requires JRE 11 or later to install and run.
+Data Loader v45 and later are built with JDK 11 and require JRE 11 or later to install and run.

 # Installing Data Loader
 Salesforce officially supports Data Loader for Windows and macOS.
 All other operating systems are unsupported.
 The list of supported macOS and Windows versions and CPU architecture for a released version of Data Loader is provided in the [Release Notes](https://github.com/forcedotcom/dataloader/releases) for that release.